talorlik/ldap-2fa-on-k8s/application_infra/README.md

 These variables specify the image tags for container images stored in ECR.
-The images are automatically mirrored from Docker Hub to ECR by the `mirror-images-to-ecr.sh` script before Terraform operations.
+The images are automatically mirrored from Docker Hub to ECR by the `scripts/mirror-images-to-ecr.sh` script before Terraform operations.

 - `openldap_image_tag`: OpenLDAP image tag in ECR (default: `"openldap-1.5.0"`)
   - Corresponds to `osixia/openldap:1.5.0` from Docker Hub
-  - Tag created by `mirror-images-to-ecr.sh`
+  - Tag created by `scripts/mirror-images-to-ecr.sh`
 - `postgresql_image_tag`: PostgreSQL image tag in ECR (default: `"postgresql-latest"`)
   - Corresponds to `bitnami/postgresql:18.1.0-debian-12-r4` from Docker Hub
-  - Tag created by `mirror-images-to-ecr.sh`
+  - Tag created by `scripts/mirror-images-to-ecr.sh`
   - Uses 'latest' tag instead of SHA digests for simplified image management
 - `redis_image_tag`: Redis image tag in ECR (default: `"redis-latest"`)
   - Corresponds to `bitnami/redis:8.4.0-debian-12-r6` from Docker Hub
-  - Tag created by `mirror-images-to-ecr.sh`
+  - Tag created by `scripts/mirror-images-to-ecr.sh`
   - Uses 'latest' tag instead of SHA digests for simplified image management

 > [!NOTE]